ComparativeGenomicsToolkit/cactus/README.md

 Note that to run even the very small evolverMammals example, you will need 2 CPUs and 12 GB RAM.
 The actual resource requirements are much less, but the individual jobs have resource estimates based on much larger alignments, so the jobs will refuse to run unless there are enough resources to meet their estimates.
 ### Virtual environment
 To avoid problems with conflicting versions of dependencies on your system, we strongly recommend installing Cactus inside a Python [virtual environment](https://virtualenv.pypa.io/en/stable/).
+Note that Cactus will only currently work with Python 2.7, until some of our dependencies become Python 3 compatible.

 To install the `virtualenv` command, if you don't have it already, run:
 ```